 SHAREHOLDER ALERT: Pomerantz Law Firm Reminds Shareholders with Losses on their Investment in Enovix Corporation f/k/a Rodgers Silicon Valley Acquisition Corp. of Class Action Lawsuit and Upcoming Deadline – ENVX; RSVAC

-NEW YORK, Jan.
-29, 2023 (GLOBE NEWSWIRE) -- Pomerantz LLP announces that a class action lawsuit has been filed against certain officers and directors of Enovix Corporation (or Rodgers Silicon Valley Acquisition Corp. ("RSVAC") ("Enovix" or the "Company") ENVX RSVAC))).
-The class action, filed in the United States District Court for the Northern District of California, and docketed under 23-cv-00372, is on behalf of a class consisting of all persons and entities other than Defendants that purchased or otherwise acquired Enovix common stock (or RSVAC common stock prior to July 15, 2021) between February 22, 2021, through January 3, 2023, inclusive (the "Class Period").
-This action is brought on behalf of the Class for violations of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 (the "Exchange Act"), 15 U.S.C. §§ 78j(b) and 78t(a) and Rule 10b-5 promulgated thereunder by the SEC, 17 C.F.R. § 240.10b-5.
+/EIN News/ -- NEW YORK, Feb.
+04, 2023 (GLOBE NEWSWIRE) -- Pomerantz LLP announces that a class action lawsuit has been filed against certain officers and directors of Enovix Corporation (or Rodgers Silicon Valley Acquisition Corp. (“RSVAC”) (“Enovix” or the “Company”) (NASDAQ: ENVX; RSVAC).
+The class action, filed in the United States District Court for the Northern District of California, and docketed under 23-cv-00372, is on behalf of a class consisting of all persons and entities other than Defendants that purchased or otherwise acquired Enovix common stock (or RSVAC common stock prior to July 15, 2021) between February 22, 2021, through January 3, 2023, inclusive (the “Class Period”).
+This action is brought on behalf of the Class for violations of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 (the “Exchange Act”), 15 U.S.C. §§ 78j(b) and 78t(a) and Rule 10b-5 promulgated thereunder by the SEC, 17 C.F.R. § 240.10b-5.

 If you are a shareholder who purchased or otherwise acquired Enovix common stock or RSVAC during the Class Period, you have until March 7, 2023 to ask the Court to appoint you as Lead Plaintiff for the class.
 A copy of the Complaint can be obtained at www.pomerantzlaw.com.
 To discuss this action, contact Robert S. Willoughby at newaction@pomlaw.com or 888.476.6529 (or 888.4-POMLAW), toll-free, Ext.
 7980.
 Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and the number of shares purchased.